 Filling of Your Choice

-- Form like this by pressing gently with both your palms.
+Form a triangle shape by pressing gently with both your hands.

 How to Wrap Onigiri in Nori